-Parking: There is no car park for the site but our visitors are able to use the priory side of the car park at teh neighbouring Priory Farm Restaurant.
+Parking: There is no car park for the site but our visitors are able to use the priory side of the car park at the neighbouring Priory Farm Restaurant.

 Directions for walkers: If visiting on foot from the A143, there is a footpath to the priory opposite the junction with Priory Road.

 Access: Access to the entrance door for the priory is down a set of five brick steps, and there are areas of uneven surface around the site.